apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_depl_file.md

 ```sh
 $ wsk activation get d03ee729428d4f31bd7f61d8d3ecc043
 ```
-to view the actual results from the action:

 ```json
 "result": {
    "details": "You have 13 children and are 1.2 m. tall.",